 You can read general travel advice from GOV.UK.

-From Monday 8 June, the UK Government introduced new rules requiring everyone to provide their journey and contact details when they travel/return to the UK.
+Everyone is required to provide their journey and contact details when they travel/return to the UK.

 If your employer suggests that alternative arrangements would not be possible and you are unable to come to mutual agreement over the arrangements for this period, then please contact the BMA for assistance in these discussions.